CtrlK

 Workflow Clarity

 The 8-step correlation search building process is clearly listed but lacks explicit validation checkpoints and feedback loops.
-There's no 'if detection fires incorrectly, adjust thresholds and re-test' loop, and the testing section is separate from the build workflow rather than integrated as a validation gate.
+There's no 'if detection fires incorrectly, tune thresholds and re-test' loop, and the testing section is separate from the build workflow rather than integrated as a validation gate before deployment.

 2 / 3